Modern-Day Evangelism

 Main Thought

 Most Christians have heard the Great Commission: “Go, and make disciples of all nations.”
 The Greek word for “go” in that instance implies a continuous journey.
 Therefore, we should carry Jesus - and His message - wherever we go.
 God wants the people around us to have an opportunity to meet Jesus through us.
 In order for that to happen, we should strive to live life in a way that matches our faith.
 We don’t need to be perfect; however, choosing to follow Jesus should cause us to be distinct in a way that honors God.
 A change that happens in us can create opportunities for change to happen around us.
-With God’s help, we can make disciples and inspire people to seek Good in our daily encounters.
+With God’s help, we can make disciples and inspire people to seek God in our daily encounters.

 Main Passages